History of PVGP Posters

 The posters were created by Dwight Knowlton, who also created our poster in 2015.
 The poster on the left features a red 1957 Corvette racing past Phipps Conservatory in Schenley Park.
 Dwight also sketched a Historics poster for this year, but he was in such high demand by corporations and automotive customers that he was not able to complete the art.
 PVGP creative director Dan Holmes finished the Historics poster that features the 1963 Corvette Z06 owned here in Pittsburgh by CJ Titterington.

 The charity donation check was revealed during the Pittsburgh Auto Show on Saturday 19, 2022 at the David L. Lawrence Convention Center. $340,000 was donated, bringing our 39 year total to an astounding $6,264,000.

 2022 – 40th Year

 Ray Shaffer, the Porsche Classic Market Development Manager at Porsche Cars North America is coming to serve as our Grand Marshal!
 Ray is originally from Pittsburgh and has spent a large amount of time behind the wheel of a race car as well in the Motorola and Grand Am Cups, HSR, and Grand Am GT.
 He also spent 15 years with Brumos Porsche!
 He was at most events with Ramsey Potts of Broad Arrow – two of the best ambassadors anyone could request.

 Viper will be the Spotlight Car and will rac in the Modern Historics Group at Pitt Race July 16/17.
 Roy Sjoberg and Team Viper came to Schenley Park and were the stars of our LiveStream during Race Weekend.

 The 20th Kastner Cup is returning to the PVGP Historics – this is the premier Triumph Race named in honor of Kas Kastner.
-There is also a Spridget race in honor of Donna Mae Mims.
+There is also a Spridget race in honor of Donna Mae Mims on Saturday, July 23.